Skip to footer content

 7.2.
 Using IronPDF

 IronPDF also supports extracting text from PDFs using the PdfDocument class.
 It provides a method called ExtractAllText to get the text content from the PDF.
-However, the free version of IronPDF only extracts few characters from the PDF document.
-To extract full text from PDFs, IronPDF needs to be licensed.
+However, the free version of IronPDF only extracts a few characters from the PDF document.
+To extract the full text from PDFs, IronPDF needs to be licensed.
 Here is the code sample to extract content from PDF files:

 import ironpdf